webmiddle/webmiddle.github.io/src/content/docs.md

 most prominent one.

-The technical documentation gave a low-level description of the framework, by showing how JSX services are evaluated and how the multi-layer approach is made possible; moreover, it also contained the description regarding the behavior and interface of the core services, which can be used for tasks such as flow control, data conversion and networking.
+The technical documentation gave a low-level description of the framework, by showing how JSX components are evaluated and how the multi-layer approach is made possible; moreover, it also contained the description regarding the behavior and interface of the core components, which can be used for tasks such as flow control, data conversion and networking.